makrai/notes/zarriess21-decoding-survey.md

   symbol, whereas Algorithm 1 does not account for this case
-* Algorithm 1 includes a length normalization in the final selection step (last line), Algorithm 2 uses a generic scoring function which might include normalization or not, Algorithm 3 does not consider length normalization, etc.
+* Algorithm 1 includes a length normalization in the final selection step (last line), Algorithm 2 uses a generic scoring function which might include normalization or not, Algorithm 3 does not consider length normalization, etc

 ## 3.4 debate about strengths and weaknesses of beam search